 That leadership makes a difference as well.
 Inexperienced marketing directors tend to throw money at efforts and hope something sticks.
 They may also dump extra money into inefficient campaigns that have not been significantly targeted.
 Lack of direction can lead to duplication of effort and departments working at cross purposes from each other.

-An experienced Fractional CMO can direct a limited marketing budget to the pressure points where the money will do the most good.
-The Fractional CMO can also improve the targeting and effectiveness of the chosen campaigns to make them produce more results for less money.
+An experienced Outsourced Marketing Director can direct a limited marketing budget to the pressure points where the money will do the most good, and will conduct a marketing audit for your company.
+The Fractional Marketing Director can also improve the targeting and effectiveness of the chosen campaigns to make them produce more results for less money.

 2. A Fractional CMO Will Provide a Marketing Vision for your Company